dvitale199/GenoTools/README.md

   --all_variant
 ```
 Note: add the ```--singularity``` flag to run containerized ancestry predictions on HPC

-This will find common snps between your genotype data and the reference panel, run PCA, UMAP-transform PCs, and train a new XGBoost classifier specific to your data/ref panel.

 genotools accept `--pfile`, `--bfile`, or `--vcf`.
 Any bfile or vcf will be converted to a pfile before running any steps.